 I’ve been to Paris numerous times and I really can’t get enough of this city.
 If it were more affordable, I’d seriously move here.
 I love the buzz and vibe, the lights and animation, the quaint boutiques, the little dogs, the long stretches of city blocks adorned with prominent wrought-iron balconies, and the delicious smells.
 And, contrary to popular impression, I quite find the Parisians friendly.
-For me, the best arrondissement in Paris is the 6th.
+For me, Paris’s 6th arrondissement is the best arrondissement.
+Here’s why.

 When you understand the etiquette of simply starting out any interaction with a local, with a, ‘Bonjour’, you are treated quite nicely.
 And it’s just simply polite to say, ‘hello’, before moving on to whatever you want or need.
 I tend to visit Paris in the off-season.
 It’s more affordable, and while the weather is less predictable, you’ll feel like you have the place to yourself.

 You can use the 6th Arrondissement as a great base to explore much of Paris for a few days.

 - 1 The best arrondissement in Paris is the 6th

 - 1.1 I love the History of the 6th Arrondissement

 - 1.4 Best French Onion Soup in Paris